hfactor/hfactor.github.io/_notes/100 Public/Feed/Mac Malayalam Install.md

 ## Typing using Malayalam Inscript

-- Instead of Malaylam-Mozhi.km2, download [Malayalam-Inscript.km2](https://drive.google.com/drive/folders/0B-zzYBMIntMxVkd0NXpLVGhSUms?resourcekey=0-XJsTz7bIVnpZ6l87mjVlNw) and you can type in inscript.
+If you want to use [InScript](https://en.wikipedia.org/wiki/InScript_keyboard) method instead of Mozhi, you can download [Malayalam-Inscript.km2](https://drive.google.com/drive/folders/0B-zzYBMIntMxVkd0NXpLVGhSUms?resourcekey=0-XJsTz7bIVnpZ6l87mjVlNw) instead of Malayalam-Mozhi.km2

 ---
 ### Source